where it all begins

 Volcanic Nekia, Willakenzie Marine Sediment, Alluvial River wash

-The middle section (16.94 acres/9 blocks) consists largely of Willakenzie soils.
-Willakenzie is a marine sedimentary soil, and is drier, sandier, and more well-draining than any other type in the vineyard.
+The middle section (16.94 acres across 9 blocks) consists largely of Willakenzie soils.
+Willakenzie is a marine sedimentary soil that is drier, sandier, and more well-draining than any other soil type in the vineyard.
 Because it does not retain as much moisture as the lower or upper block soils, the vines here root to greater depths.
-This can lend more structure and boldness in the grapes, since the vines must work for moisture and will naturally be more low-yielding.
+This can lend more structure and boldness to the grapes, since the vines must work harder for moisture and naturally produce lower yields.

-The upper section (10.61 acres/16 blocks) sits at over 600 feet elevation and is composed of the ‘famous red clay’ of the Willamette Valley, consisting of ancient Nekia and Jory, basalt-based soils derived from ancient lava flows.
+The upper section (10.61 acres across 16 blocks) sits at over 600 feet of elevation and is composed of the “famous red clay” of the Willamette Valley, consisting of ancient Nekia and Jory soils, which are basalt-based soils derived from ancient lava flows.

-Extremely granular analysis of the soil was done after the vineyard’s original planting, from 1982, was mostly destroyed from a phylloxera outbreak in 2016.
-In 2017, geologist Pedro Parra and the farming team led by vineyard manager and world-renowned viticulturist Ryan Hannaford, completed comprehensive terroir and soil analysis.
-This maximized soil fertility for each varietal, clone type, and planting method, in preparation for a 2019 replanting.
-Extraction of 37 soil samples at points of optimal composition in the vineyard.
-Identification of 9 major ‘terroir units’ (soil base types) with specific fertility and drainage characteristics.
-After the analysis, the team crafted a custom vineyard design, block by block.
-The team proposed 22 different blocks – each tailored with specific clone variations of Pinot Noir or Chardonnay to optimally grow in and express the soil type.
-Two types of spacing were also employed in the blocks, depending on the elevation and soil type:
+Extremely granular analysis of the soil was done after the vineyard’s original planting from 1982 was mostly destroyed by a phylloxera outbreak in 2016.
+In 2017, geologist Pedro Parra and the farming team, led by vineyard manager and world-renowned viticulturist Ryan Hannaford, completed a comprehensive terroir and soil analysis.
+This maximized soil fertility for each varietal, clone type, and planting method in preparation for a 2019 replanting.
+The team extracted 37 soil samples from points of optimal composition in the vineyard and identified 9 major “terroir units” (soil base types) with specific fertility and drainage characteristics.
+After the analysis, the team crafted a custom vineyard design, block by block, and proposed 22 different blocks, each tailored with specific clone variations of Pinot Noir or Chardonnay to optimally grow in and express the soil type.
+Two types of spacing were also employed in the blocks, depending on elevation and soil depth:

-7’ (row width) x 4’ (between vines) spacing was used for blocks with deeper soils, and a deeper-rooting rootstock to match
+7-foot (row width) by 4-foot (between vines) spacing was used for blocks with deeper soils, along with deeper-rooting rootstock to match.